TectonicRifts/ReturnToFrore/README.md

 Rewards

-Up to 70k luminance
-Up to 50% of level (max 500 million XP)
+Up to 70k luminance, 50% of level (max 500 million XP), and 30 MMDs.
-Up to 30 MMDs

 One item below available per quest completion: